Resource library

 7. If you want clicks, cut the soft setup

-8. Your first sentence should do more than introduce the topic
+8. Your first sentence should do more than name the topic

 9. If you coach people, stop leading with background